microsoft/azure-health-data-services-workshop/Challenge-09 - IoT Connector for FHIR/Readme.md

 ## Background

 With the rise of wearables and other connected sensor technologies, IoT devices have exploded in the healthcare marketplace.
 Currently, there is no single data standard for medical IoT device I/O, and this has resulted in many proprietary data models in use across the medical IoT landscape.
 To provide a centralized platform for medical IoT data connectivity, Microsoft has taken a vendor-agnostic approach, offering the MedTech service toolkit for converting output from any medical IoT device into FHIR.
-In this challenge, we will be using MedTech service in Azure Health Data Services to ingest medical IoT data into the FHIR service.
+In this challenge, we will be using the MedTech service in Azure Health Data Services to ingest medical IoT data into the FHIR service.

 ## Learning Objectives for Challenge-09
 By the end of this challenge you will be able to